contiki-ng/contiki-ng/doc/platforms/gecko.md

 * Simplicity Commander for programming
   * An article can be found here: [Simplicity Commander](https://community.silabs.com/s/article/simplicity-commander?language=en_US)

+* Git LFS
+  * The Gecko SDK includes some pre-compiled libraries, [Rail Libary](https://docs.silabs.com/rail/latest/api-index), needed for the radio driver.
+These libraries are checked in using Git LFS to improve the checkout performance.

 ## Getting Started
 Once all tools are installed it is recommended to start by compiling and flashing `examples/hello-world` application.
 This allows to verify